Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: From rotation numbers to asymptotic cycles

-The following result is classical, and we recall its statement for the convenience of the reader. \begin{lemma} Let $\mathcal{F}_1,\mathcal{F}_2$ be two oriented topological foliations of $\Tn{2}$ having the same oriented projective asymptotic cycles, and $\gamma_1,\gamma_2$ be freely homotopic oriented sections of $\mathcal{F}_1$ and $\mathcal{F}_2$.
+The link between the rotation number of the first-return map and the asymptotic cycle, is given by the following result. \begin{proposition} Let $(a,b)$ be a basis of $\piun{\Tn{2}}$, and $\gamma$ be an oriented simple closed curve in the free homotopy class $b$.
+Let $\mathcal{F}$ be an oriented topological foliation which is a suspension transverse to $\gamma$, and $t\in\intervallefo{0}{1}$ be the rotation number of the first-return map of $\mathcal{F}$ on $\gamma$.
+Then there exists $n\in\Z$ such that $A^+(\mathcal{F})=\R^+(a+(t+n)b)$. \end{proposition} Proposition \ref{proposition-continuityasymptoticcycle} is proved by using Proposition \ref{proposition-feuilletagestore}, and has the following useful consequences. \begin{corollary} Let $\mathcal{F}_1,\mathcal{F}_2$ be two oriented topological foliations of $\Tn{2}$ having the same oriented projective asymptotic cycles, and $\gamma_1,\gamma_2$ be freely homotopic oriented sections of $\mathcal{F}_1$ and $\mathcal{F}_2$.
 Then the first-return maps on $\gamma_1$ and $\gamma_2$ have the same rotation number: